AlinaTendler/LHL-Project-1-SQL/README.md

 # Final-Project-Transforming-and-Analyzing-Data-with-SQL

 ## Project/Goals
 This is a training project.
-The main goal is to apply new skills and perform the following actions:
+The main goal is to apply new skills and knowledge to perform the following actions:
   - create database and tables;
   - import data from CSV to the newly created database;
   - clean data;